eirikt/tippekonkurranse/README.md

 ## Backlog

 #### v? : Misc.
-* Reload when timing out, e.g. due to Heroku VM instance startup delay
-* Navigating historic ratings and scores
 * More cool graphs and whatnot
 * Multiple draggable windows (with predictions and results): see http://stackoverflow.com/questions/13526712/make-div-draggable-using-css
 * Revisit automatic reloading of web page
 * Simple countdown timer
+* Show 'Gjeldende resultater' contextual to what round is actively chosen, as done with 'Trend'

 #### v? : Touch/Mobile
-* Mobile app
+* Mobile app, using Apache Cordova or something
 * Touch-friendly version, uniform finger-friendly buttons
 * ~~Touch-device aware => remove striping~~ Done!
 * ~~Small-screen-friendly version ...~~ Seems to be just fine